 Is there a government debt settlement program?

-As you can guess from our comments above, there are no government programs or emergency debt relief that will give you money to help you pay off your debt.
+As you can guess from our comments above, there are no government debt relief programs or emergency debt relief that will give you money to help you pay off your debt.
 The programs mentioned above do allow for the reduction of your unsecured debt (such as credit cards debts & consolidation loans) but they are not government programs.

 To clarify further, if a government program exists the implication would be that the government themselves would be the ones either negotiating with your creditors or providing the funds to pay your creditors.
 This type of program does not exist.

 Instead, there are government-regulated programs.
 These debt repayment programs are offered by private companies that are subject to federal government oversight.
-The only federally regulated debt relief program firms are Licensed Insolvency Trustees, such as Powell Associates Ltd; Debt settlement companies and unregulated debt relief companies must referrer individuals to a trustee for any government-regulated programs.
+The only federally regulated debt relief program firms are Licensed Insolvency Trustees, such as Powell Associates Ltd; Debt settlement companies and unregulated debt relief companies must refer individuals to a trustee for any government-regulated programs.

 Debt Relief Options That Do Exist